Online Weton Calculator by Birth Date

 Cultural note: In Javanese tradition, the day changes after Maghrib (sunset prayer), not at 00:00.
-A birth before Maghrib is counted as the previous day in Javanese calendar reckoning.
+Birth time before or after Maghrib may affect the Javanese day reading in some family traditions.

 How to Use the Weton Calculator

-- View the full result: weekday, pasaran, total neptu, wuku/pawukon, and other wariga components.
+- View the full result: weekday, pasaran, total neptu, wuku/pawukon, and supporting wariga elements.

-Privacy: your birth date is used only for calculation; we do not store it without your consent.
+Privacy: your birth date is used only for calculation on this page; JavaSense does not store it without your consent.

 What the Calculator Shows

-- Total neptu = weekday value + pasaran value.
+- Total neptu, which is the weekday value plus the pasaran value.

 Neptu Table (Short and Easy to Read)